Dev: Learning the Page Editor

 • Setting the display size of a Kadence Advanced Image is more flexible than for a Guttenberg Image.

-Several kinds of blocks are containers: like envelopes, that can contain various papers, container blocks wrap around other blocks.
+Several kinds of blocks are containers: Like envelopes, that can contain various papers, container blocks wrap around other blocks.
 Below is an example of three Section blocks arranged side by side in one Row Layout block.
 Unlike Paragraphs and Headings, Row Layouts and Sections are containers.
 Sections and Row Layouts are among the most useful blocks for arranging chunks of material within a webpage.

 List